-Adult summer steelhead migrated into the Teanaway basin from mid-February through late May in 2015.
-The lower Main-stem Teanaway instream PIT tag array located near the mouth of the Teanaway River operated continuously during this period.
-Detections from the upstream North Fork, and upper Mainstem arrays were used to back calculate the passage timing of adults that were not detected on the lower array by using the average migration speed of fish that were detected at both an upstream and downstream interrogation site.
-The date that adults that were detected or estimated to have passed the Lower Teanaway array in 2015 were overlayed on a line plot of average daily discharge measured at the USBOR Teanaway Forks gauging station (Figure 17).
-Adults entered the Teanaway during the months of February,March, April, and May when they were presumed to have spawned.
-The adult detection efficiency was improved in 2015 relative to earlier years with only 3 adults passing the lower Mainstem Teanaway instream PIT tag array without being detected.
+Adult summer steelhead generally migrate into the Teanaway basin between mid-February and late May.
+In spring of 2015, detections from the upstream North Fork, and upper Mainstem arrays were used to back calculate the passage timing of adults that were not detected on the lower array by using the average migration speed of fish that were detected at both an upstream and downstream interrogation site.
+The date that adults that were detected or estimated to have passed the Lower Teanaway array in 2015 were overlayed on a line plot of average daily discharge measured at the USBOR Teanaway Forks gauging station (Figure 21).
+Adults entered the Teanaway during the months of February, March, April, and May when they were presumed to have spawned.
+The adult detection efficiency was improved in 2015 relative to earlier years yet 3 adults passing the lower Mainstem Teanaway instream PIT tag array without being detected.

-Figure 17.
+Figure 21.
 Mean daily stream discharge (cfs: dashed line) in the Teanaway River during the 2015 summer steelhead spring spawning migration and the number of steelhead detected (white) and not-detected (black) at the Lower Teanaway River instream PIT tag detection array (LMT).